 Your attempts to deflect wouldn’t seem obvious if you simply detach and allow others to select what to point the mirror of deflection toward.

 What Deflection From Ideas Looks Like:

 Detachment from ideas will first serve to diminish their significance by placing them into the context of the world around them.
-Your own detachment from your plans involves observing them from afar and questioning whether or not taking the steps laid out is optimally planned.
+Your own detachment from your plans involves observing them from afar and questioning whether taking the steps laid out is an optimal approach.